dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ```

 You may also notice the usage of `/` and `@` from the previous examples.
 They are
-basically, node path selectors, they are mainly used for navigating through the
+basically, node path selectors that are mainly used for navigating through the
 node tree.
 Think of them as when you navigate through file trees using `cd` and
 shell completions by using `<TAB>` and `<SPACE>` keys.
 In short, the `@` denotes
-the start of a path navigation and `/` are used to get inside the nodes.
+the start of path navigation and `/` is used to get inside the nodes.

 ```bash
 # . can be seen as @ and / can be seen as getting